SVP, CX Insights, Bluewolf

 For example, Sally Smith is running a large retail chain – her computer system to run sales just went down.

-When she contacts your company, Watson understands from her tone that she is upset and needs service, Einstein understands that Sally also buys $2m in products and services from you every year.
+When she contacts your company, Watson understands from her tone that she is upset and needs service, Einstein understands that Sally also buys $2 Million in products and services from you every year.
 Together they ensure Sally bypasses your service team and jumps to the front of a Tier 3 support queue for immediate service.

 MTS: What are the major pain-points for businesses that are yet to invest in actionable data analytics technologies?